 The Ethical Engineer brings together multiple academic institutions and organizations to discuss the ethical practice of engineering in an international environment.

 As you read and analyze a case study, your reflective comments are requested on all of the following:

 - What knowledge and skills are needed to implement sophisticated, appropriate, and workable solutions to the complex global problems facing the world today?

 - What interdisciplinary perspectives would help identify innovative and non-obvious solutions?

-- What insights can you articulate, based your culture and other cultures with which you are familiar, to help understand your worldview and enable greater civic engagement?
+- What insights can you articulate, based your on culture and other cultures with which you are familiar, to help understand your worldview and enable greater civic engagement?

 - What is your position on the right thing(s) to do?